alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-01-29-C++-Play - Cont.markdown

 ---

 In the previous blog post I covered a lot of ground: variadic templates, improvements to classes, improvements to standard library, smart pointers and lambdas.
 We also briefly touched move semantics as well as decltype and declval.
-In this part I am going to continue with move and local storage for threads while briefly touching thread support in the new standard library, delegated constructors, user defined literals and static_assert.
+In this part I am going to continue with move, delegated constructors, user defined literals and static_assert.
+In the next article
+I will write about local storage for threads while briefly touching thread support in the new standard library.

 ### Move